 - We provide guidelines for supervision that parents can implement immediately

-- When you choosing to attend therapy we meet with parents/caregivers and their children
+- When therapy is provided, we meet with parents/caregivers and their children

 - We teach families strategies for coping with thoughts, images, feelings and behaviours that may impact their daily life.
 Therapy includes talking, playing, drawing, games or writing.
 We help parents to learn how to help their children at home